MicrosoftDocs/sql-docs/docs/connect/odbc/using-always-encrypted-with-the-odbc-driver.md

 ### Introduction

-This article provides information on how to develop ODBC applications using [Always Encrypted (Database Engine)](../../relational-databases/security/encryption/always-encrypted-database-engine.md) or [Always Encrypted with Secure Enclaves](../../relational-databases/security/encryption/always-encrypted-enclaves.md) and the [ODBC Driver for SQL Server](microsoft-odbc-driver-for-sql-server.md).
+This article provides information on how to develop ODBC applications using [Always Encrypted (Database Engine)](../../relational-databases/security/encryption/always-encrypted-database-engine.md) or [Always Encrypted with secure enclaves](../../relational-databases/security/encryption/always-encrypted-enclaves.md) and the [ODBC Driver for SQL Server](microsoft-odbc-driver-for-sql-server.md).

 Always Encrypted allows client applications to encrypt sensitive data and never reveal the data or the encryption keys to SQL Server or Azure SQL Database.
 An Always Encrypted enabled driver, such as the ODBC Driver for SQL Server, achieves this by transparently encrypting and decrypting sensitive data in the client application.
 The driver automatically determines which query parameters correspond to sensitive database columns (protected using Always Encrypted), and encrypts the values of those parameters before passing the data to SQL Server or Azure SQL Database.
 Similarly, the driver transparently decrypts data retrieved from encrypted database columns in query results.
 Always Encrypted *with secure enclaves* extends this feature to enable richer functionality on sensitive data while keeping the data confidential.